 - When we say ‘evidence of authorial style,’ what are we talking about?
 Word choice; sentence structure; pacing; use of adjectives and adverbs (i.e., how descriptive); tone – ironic? comic?; repetition; complexity/simplicity of imagery; metaphorical usage and comparative tendencies – natural, scientific, imaginative, none of the above.

 - Write the missing page, as if you are the author, in no more than 300 words.
 As you are doing so, pay particular attention to the author’s writing style; or the diction that your character uses, as per the step above about authorial style.
 You ARE the character, and, You ARE the author.
 Use their language.

 - Teacher’s Option: Missing Page Draft– Teachers may require that groups hand in their draft Missing Page for feedback.

 During Phase II, student teams will:

-- Teacher’s Option – Draft Script – Teachers may require that teams hand in a draft of their script for review and feedback.
+- Teacher’s Option: Scene Script– Teachers may require that groups hand in a final script of their digital story for feedback.

 During Phase III, student teams will: